A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Motivations for engaging in the collaborative development of open LLMs (RQ2)

 \subsubsection{Democratizing access and inclusion in AI development}

-Democratizing access to state-of-the-art AI capabilities and ensuring broad inclusion in AI development is a principal motivation for several open source AI developers.
-Organizations like AI Singapore conceptualize their work as ``public infrastructure'' that should remain open to prevent AI benefits from being concentrated within any single company or country.
-This democratization approach enables ecosystem building that brings together diverse stakekholders from public entities, philanthropic organizations, and private companies.
-For example, AI Singapore collaborates with both regional university labs and global technology companies like Google to collect data for Southeast Asian languages.
+Democratising access to state-of-the-art AI capabilities and ensuring broad inclusion in AI development are principal motivations for many open source AI developers.
+Organisations like AI Singapore conceptualise their work as ``public infrastructure'' that should remain open to prevent AI benefits from being concentrated within any single company or country.
+This democratization approach enables ecosystem building that brings together diverse stakeholders from public entities, philanthropic organisations, and private companies.
+For example, AI Singapore collaborates with both regional university labs and global technology companies, such as Google, to collect data on Southeast Asian languages.

-Similarly, I4 from the BigScience Workshop emphasizes broad inclusion as the project's guiding value, investing significant resources in recruiting contributors beyond their personal networks.
+Similarly, I4 from the BigScience Workshop emphasises broad inclusion as the project's guiding value, investing significant resources in recruiting contributors beyond their personal networks.
 Furthermore, I5 from Cohere for AI describes how their community-driven approach brings together researchers from institutions of varying resources and prestige to collaborate, share knowledge, and advance AI research collectively.